NiX3r/SoftBot/README.md

 # SoftBot

- Discord bot for Czech airsoft communites
+ Discord bot for Czech and Slovak airsoft communites

 ## Features